FriendlyUser/UVIC-Job-Board-Scrapper/README.md

 Arguments passed in:
 1. UVIC netlink ID
 2. UVIC password
 3. Co-op term of interest.
-For example Summer
-4. Year for example 2018 (these are merged together)
+For example current( i.e, taking classes in the spring, looking for summer co-op), future, past

 Output:
     Produces one index.html page containing relative links to individual job postings, keywords and links to the LIM webpage.
 Requires selenium, BeautifulSoup and pandas.